Padmashree307/Comparative-Evaluation-of-LLMs-for-Automated-Sales-Data-Storytelling/README.md

-# SACAIM — Comparative Evaluation of Large Language Models for Automated Sales Data Storytelling
+# Comparative Evaluation of Large Language Models for Automated Sales Data Storytelling

-**Authors:** I. Padmashree, Rohit Kumar, Dr. Hemalatha N
+**Authors:** I. Padmashree, Rohit Kumar

 This repository contains the complete code, pipeline orchestration, evaluation framework, and research artifacts for the project: *Comparative Evaluation of Large Language Models for Automated Sales Data Storytelling*.
 The README explains how to reproduce results, understand the pipeline, and deploy locally.